 — In the last one.

 Find it hard to study or provide clear explanations to the tricky questions?
 Just share your original ideas in the shape of funny answers!
-Most of the school teachers have a good sense of humor, so perhaps you won’t end up with an F. Browse the most correct answers to any kind of homework (math, biology, chemistry, physics, etc.) or order a brand new solution in the shape of essay or research paper from the talented educators and writers with more than 10 years of experience in the field of professional academic essay writing.
+Most of the school teachers have a good sense of humor and won't undertand is wrong.
+So perhaps it will help up you avoid ending up with an F. Browse the most correct answers to any kind of homework (math, biology, chemistry, physics, movie reviews, etc.) or order a brand new solution in the shape of essay or research paper from the talented educators and writers with more than 10 years of experience in the field of professional academic essay writing.